49 gifts every woman in your life would love to receive | CNN Underscored

 Gifts for Mom

-We tested the Theragun Mini ourselves, and found that it’s an innovative massage tool to alleviate tense muscles because it’s tiny, portable and at an affordable price.
-For the busy, stressed out mom — this is a thoughtful, practical gift.
+We tested the Theragun Mini ourselves, and found that it’s an innovative massage tool to alleviate tense muscles because it’s tiny, portable and affordable.
+For the busy, stressed-out mom, this is a thoughtful, practical gift.

 Knock Knock What I Love About Mom Fill-in-the-Blank Journal ($10; amazon.com)